-A beautiful evergreen tree.
-Its dense pendant branches and soft gray-green, narrow leaves that create a soft, graceful effect.
+A beautiful evergreen tree with dense pendant branches and soft gray-green, narrow leaves that create a soft, graceful effect.
 Lush foliage has a fern-like appearance.
 A wonderful shade tree for landscape perimeters.
 Very well-adapted to urban settings; roots rarely lift or cause problems.
-Great for containers and indoor use.
+Great for containers, topiary and indoor use.

 - OverviewLight Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Moderate growth to 50 ft. tall, 25 ft. wide; often pruned to maintain smaller size.